data2health/DREAM-Challenge/README.md

 # EHR DREAM Challenge
-The EHR DREAM Challenge is a series of community challenges to pilot and develop a predictive analytic ecosystem within the healthcare system.  being carried out by [Justin Guinney](https://github.com/jguinney) and [Thomas Schaffter](https://github.com/tschaffter) at Sage Bionetworks, and [Sean Mooney](https://github.com/sdmooney) and [Timothy Bergquist](https://github.com/trberg) at the University of Washington.
+The EHR DREAM Challenge is a series of community challenges to pilot and develop a predictive analytic ecosystem within the healthcare system.

 ## Problem statement
 Evaluation of predictive models in the clinical space is an ever growing need for the Learning Health System.
 Healthcare institutions are attempting to move away from a rules-based approach to clinical care, toward a more data-driven model of care.
 To achieve this, machine learning algorithms are being developed to aid physicians in clinical decision making.
 However, a key limitation in the adoption and widespread deployment of these algorithms into clinical practice is the lack of rigorous assessments and clear evaluation standards.
 A framework for the systematic benchmarking and evaluation of biomedical algorithms - assessed in a prospective manner that mimics a clinical environment - is needed to ensure patient safety and clinical efficacy.